HSCI 131. Health and Society (3)

 Prerequisite: HSCI 587.
 Selected models to evaluate, analyze and investigate risk factors related to common chronic diseases.

 HSCI 591.
-Quantitative Demography for Health Science (3)
+Quantitative Demography in Public Health (3)

-Prerequisites: HSCI 390, HSCI 488; Graduate standing.
-Combines data collection, design of data gathering instruments, data analysis, statistical methods and statistical reasoning for the health sciences.
+Prerequisites: Graduate standing.
+Combines data collection, design of data gathering instruments, data analysis, statistical methods and statistical reasoning for public health.

 HSCI 592A.
 Advanced Biostatistics II (3)